-- Amend off-street parking requirements in the Zoning Bylaw to consider: rak H - a.
+ST 15 Amend off-street parking requirements in the Zoning Bylaw to consider:

+- a.
 Vehicle parking maximums that reflect modal split targets; - b.
 Reduced vehicle parking space requirements in all land uses, including no parking requirements in some areas; - c.
 Vehicular parking spaces be equipped with energized outlets, with a percentage being capable of providing Level 2 charging (208/204V) for all land uses; - d.
 Electric bike charging infrastructure for all land uses with consideration provided to enhanced security measures; - e.
 Short- and long-term bicycle parking for all land uses with consideration provided to enhanced security measures; - f.
 Car share parking; - g.
 Community amenities as part of parking variance applications; and - h.
 Cash-in-lieu options.

-Objective 8 New development integrates multi-modal transportation network planning into site design
+ST8.
+New development integrates multi-modal transportation network planning into site design

-- ST 17 Require that all internal road and multi-modal networks are identified and provided as part of rezoning, subdivision, and development permit applications. - ST 18 Ensure transportation network opportunities maximize pedestrian, cycling and transit connections in order to provide shortest active travel and transit routes to key destinations.
-This includes, but is not limited to, designing for mid block pedestrian and cycling connections in areas with low pedestrian and cycling connectivity, and securing Statutory Rights of Way for pedestrian and cycling use through strata developments, wherever such opportunities are part of the active travel transportation network. - ST 19 Require all multi-modal transportation networks within developments to be designated as "highway" instead of linear parks and not as part of 5% park dedication (where required), except where the multi-modal network is located within a significant green space that offers park values.
-Add these multi-use pathways to the Road Network Map APX-3 (Appendix 2 Maps).
+- Require that all internal road and multi-modal networks are identified and provided as part of rezoning, subdivision, and development permit applications. - Ensure transportation network opportunities maximize pedestrian, cycling and transit connections in order to provide shortest active travel and transit routes to key destinations. - Require all multi-modal transportation networks within developments to be designated as "highway" instead of linear parks and not as part of 5% park dedication (where required), except where the multi-modal network is located within a significant green space that offers park values.
+Add these multi-use pathways to the Road Network Map F-2 (Appendix Maps).

-Objective 9 Educational programs to support transit use, walking, cycling, and car sharing are widely available
+ST9.
+Educational programs to support transit use, walking, cycling, and car sharing are widely available

-- ST 20 Support safe cycling and electric vehicle (EV) skills training programs and transit use programs provided by other jurisdictions and the non-profit sector. - ST 21 Support programs that educate drivers and cyclists on how to share the road. 🕂
+- ST 19 Support safe cycling and electric vehicle (EV) skills training programs and transit use programs provided by other jurisdictions and the non-profit sector. - ST 20 Support programs that educate drivers and cyclists on how to share the road. +

-Objective 10 Opportunities for innovation in transportation are explored
+ST10.
+Opportunities for innovation in transportation are explored

-- ST 22 Review transportation policies as new mobility technologies emerge. 🔗 - ST 23 Support car and bike sharing programs and services by working in partnership with other jurisdictions, public organizations, business and community partners to sustain such services. - ST 24 Work with the Province on removing barriers to micromobility devices such as personal electric scooters, which are not currently permitted on streets and sidewalks.
-Review and update relevant municipal traffic bylaws upon any new legislative authorities that support micromobility devices. - ST 25 Respond to emerging zero emissions technologies such as electric vehicles, hydrogen fuel and hydrogen vehicles, once the technology is established and widely used.
-This may include hydrogen producing storage and fueling facilities. - ST 26 Explore innovations in price-signaling and financing practices, such as paid parking, transportation utility fees or user pay systems, to better account for the public costs of personal vehicular transportation, particularly wherever such opportunities are presented through partnerships, granting opportunities, or other investments in innovation.
+ST 21 Review transportation policies as new mobility technologies emerge.
+ST 22 Support car and bike sharing programs and services by working in partnership with other jurisdictions, public organizations, business and community partners to sustain such services.
+ST 23 Work with the Province on removing barriers to micromobility devices such as personal electric scooters, which are not currently permitted on streets and sidewalks.
+ST 24 Respond to emerging zero emissions technologies such as electric vehicles, hydrogen fuel and hydrogen vehicles, once the technology is established and widely used.
+This may include hydrogen producing storage and fueling facilities.
+ST 25 Explore innovations in price-signaling and financing practices, such as paid parking, transportation utility fees or user pay systems, to better account for the public costs of personal vehicular transportation, particularly wherever such opportunities are presented through partnerships, granting opportunities, or other investments in innovation.

-Objective 11 The City shows corporate leadership in the City's fleet and on City properties
+ST11.
+The City shows corporate leadership in the City's fleet and on City properties

-ST 27 Demonstrate leadership on public properties and with the municipal fleet by: #
+- ST 26 Demonstrate leadership on public properties and with the municipal fleet by: - a.

-- a.
 Establishing a green procurement policy; - b.
-Ensuring vehicles are replaced with non-GHG emitting versions by 2030 within the City's fleet asset management planning wherever practicable; - c.
+Ensuring vehicles are replaced with non-GHG emitting versions by 2030 within the City's fleet asset management planning; - c.
 Using electric bicycles wherever operationally practical; and - d.
 Installing electric bike parking and electric vehicle Level 2 and 3 charging stations at strategically located municipally owned properties.